 A whole-food, plant-based diet is centered on whole, unrefined, or minimally refined plants.
 It’s a diet based on fruits, vegetables, whole grains, and legumes; and it excludes or minimizes meat, dairy products, and eggs, as well as highly refined foods (from forksoverknives.org).
 Adapting a plant-based lifestyle would be the best decision you can make benefiting your health and the environment!

 One of the main concerns with going plant-based is the possible nutritional risks associated.
 By limiting certain food groups, we are at a higher risk for being deficient in certain vitamins and minerals.
 However, this is nothing we can’t tackle.
 In the beginning, it takes a little effort and planning to make sure you’re getting what your body needs, but with a little practice and knowledge you can do it!
 My pocket guide will give you everything you'll need to know in order to be a healthy plant-based eater.
-This is specific for adults only, there are separate things to consider for a child
+This guide is for adults, children have specific needs.

 -The average meat-eater consumes approximately 100 animals every year; by forgoing meat, you save that many.